-- source heat pumps on buildings should be carefully considered to take account of potential noise impacts. - D. On a larger scale, a heat network or district heating distributes heat generated at a central location to a number of residential and non-residential buildings.
-The Climate Change Committee estimates that if the UK is to meet its carbon targets cost effectively, around 18% of UK heat will need to come from heat networks15.
+- C. Heating is the most essential component of the UK's current residential energy consumption.
+Gas boilers make a large contribution to the greenhouse gas emissions from homes.
+Alternative heating systems are therefore encouraged, such as heat pumps.
+Heat pumps are generally more energy efficient than standard panel heating, particularly if used on a communal scale (small number of dwellings or a block of flats)15.
+The siting of air source heat pumps on buildings should be carefully considered to take account of potential noise impacts. - D. On a larger scale, a heat network or district heating distributes heat generated at a central location to a number of residential and non-residential buildings.
+The Climate Change Committee estimates that if the UK is to meet its carbon targets cost effectively, around 18% of UK heat will need to come from heat networks16.
 Various sources of heat can be used.
 A district heating scheme provides heat from a central source and distributes it to multiple buildings.
 Electric heat pumps and/or renewable energy are heat sources that are becoming increasingly popular in heating networks and are key in the move towards net zero carbon buildings. - E. It is essential that heat networks are installed and operated appropriately.
 Design of heat networks should achieve the best practice standards of the ADE & CIBSE Code of Practice for Heat Networks.
 Impact on air quality must also be taken into account. - F. In Adur there are currently no existing district heating networks, so connecting to existing networks is not possible.
-However, the Council recommend that large-scale development seeks to establish district heating networks and if this is not feasible, applicants should at least consider installing heating and cooling equipment that is capable of connection at a later date.
+However, the Council recommend that largescale development seeks to establish district heating networks and if this is not feasible, applicants should at least consider installing heating and cooling equipment that is capable of connection at a later date.
 Large-scale mixed use development is most suitable because it enables good anchor load and diversity of heat demand.
 To facilitate the consideration of district heating potential all major new development should assess the feasibility of providing new district heating network.
 The Council recognises that low temperature, fossil free district heating is the most sustainable option.